Shehan013/Data-Structures-and-Algorithms/Part-I/readme.txt

 &temp means the address of temp itself, and it is not what we need. temp stores an address, but temp->data is an actual integer inside the node.
-For the scanf, it needs memory address and that's why we use "&temp->data".
+For the scanf, it needs memory address and that's why we use "&temp->data" to give the memory address of the data field. temp->data accesses the data field inside the node.